guybedford/jsc-exercises/EXERCISES-TRANSPILE.md

 Transpile `reactors/say-name.wasm`, which has an import to `get-name`.

-Use `jco transpile reactors/say-name.wasm --map get-name=../get-name.js` to map the get name dependency to a local implementation.
+Use `jco transpile reactors/say-name.wasm --map get-name=../get-name.js -o say-name` to map the get name dependency to a local implementation.

 Implement `get-name.js`: